pattern-lab/the-spec/PL-PIG.md

 The following are voting members of PL-PIG:

 * Brian Muenzenmeyer on behalf of PL/Node Core implementation
-* Dave Olsen on behalf of PL/PHP Core implementation
+* Evan Lovely on behalf of PL/PHP Core implementation
 * Brad Frost by invitation

 ***